 We are looking for motivated candidates with (or completing) a Master degree in Computer Science, Mathematics, Control Engineering, and a solid background in a non-empty subset of Computer Science (algorithms, automata, logics), control theory, optimization, formal methods and statistical reasoning.
 Such candidates who are ready to learn new things and complete their background, are kindly requested to send e-mail (with "PhD-candidate" in the title) a CV, a motivation letter, and if already available a university transcript and Master manuscript, to firstname.lastname@example.org and email@example.com

-The Grenoble area, in addition to being surrounded skiable mountains is easily accessible: Lyon (1 hour), Geneva (1.5 hours), Torino (2 hours), Paris (3 hours by train) and Barcelona (6 hours).
+The Grenoble area, in addition to being surrounded skiable mountains is easily accessible: Lyon (1 hour), Geneva (1.5 hours), Torino (2 hours), Paris (3 hours by train).
 It features one of Europe's largest concentrations of academic/industrial research and development with a lot of students, a cosmopolite atmosphere and work opportunities.VERIMAG, is a leading academic lab in verification and model-based design of embedded cyber-physical systems.
 Its past contributions include model checking (J. Sifakis, Turing Award 2007), the data-flow language Lustre (P. Caspi, N. Halbwachs) underlying the SCADE programming environment for safety-critical systems.
 The Tempo group at VERIMAG has made pioneering contributions to the study of hybrid cyber-physical systems and its applications, and in particular the development of STL.
-Group alumni have proceeded to post-doc abroad (Berkeley, Carnegie-Mellon, Cornell, Boston University, IST Ausrtria) or integrate in industry (Mathworks, Intel, local start-ups) or R&D organization (Austrian Institute of Technology).
+Group alumni have proceeded to post-doc abroad (Berkeley, Carnegie-Mellon, Cornell, Boston University, IST Austria) or integrate in industry (Mathworks, Intel, local start-ups) or R&D organization (Austrian Institute of Technology).